Chatham (horse)

-Chatham (foaled 1928) was an outstanding Australian Thoroughbred racehorse that was bred by Percy Miller at the Kia Ora Stud near Scone in the Hunter Region, New South Wales.
+Chatham (foaled 1928) was an outstanding Australian Thoroughbred racehorse that was bred by Percy Miller at the Kia Ora Stud near Scone, New South Wales.

 Pedigree

 He was the best son of the 1925 Melbourne Cup winner Windbag.
 His dam Myosotis was a granddaughter of the 1899 English Triple Crown winner, Flying Fox.
 Myosotis was the dam of eight foals all of which raced and included four winners.
-Chatham's half-brother, Cetosis was the best of these four winners, having won 16 races in Perth, Western Australia and in the country.
+Chatham's half-brother, Cetosis was the best of these four winners, having won 16 races in Perth and in the country.
 Chatham's fourth dam, Paqresseuse was a sister to the undefeated Grand Flaneur.

 Chatham was sold at the 1930 Sydney yearling sales for 650 guineas to trainer, Ike Foulsham.

 Racing record

 Chatham raced from 1931 to 1934, becoming one of the great milers to race in Australia who won 12 out of 21 times at that distance and often while carrying very high weights.
 In 1931 he ran second by two and a half lengths to Phar Lap in the prestigious Cox Plate then came back in the 1932 running to earn the first of his two Cox Plate wins.
 As well, Chatham won both the Linlithgow Stakes and the Craven Plate three times.
 He won three other races twice: the Epsom Handicap in 1932 and 1933, and both the Warwick and Hill Stakes in 1933 and 1934.
 He is also well known for his win in the 1934 Doncaster Handicap in which he carried a weight of 10 st 4 lb on a heavy track and won after missing the start.
 At the finish of his racing career he had won 21 stakes or Principal Races.

 Chatham was one of the great runners in the inter-war period and in 2005 was inducted in the Australian Racing Hall of Fame.